 I’ve been so blessed listening to some of you share what you do to make this a meaningful time.
 I hope that many of our listeners who are hearing these programs will write and tell us what you have done, some creative ideas, things that have made Christmas meaningful to you.

 Thank You, Lord, for these ladies.
 Thanks for what they’ve shared, the encouragement, the challenge of some who really are swimming upstream.
 My own heart is challenged.
 I pray that You will bless the thoughts that have been shared.
-Even in these short weeks left between now and Christmas, would You help us to remember just one thing we’ve heard that would prompt a thought or an idea that would add a layer of significance and meaning to our celebration this season.
+Would You help us to remember just one thing we’ve heard that would prompt a thought or an idea that would add a layer of significance and meaning to our celebration this season.

 Show us what that might be, and then help us not to foolishly make all kinds of extravagant or big plans or ideas, but to ask You what one or two things You might have us to do that would be a blessing to You, to us, and to those around us.